hectorbarquero/athabasca-university-docs/COMP267/UnitFour/unitFourSectionOne.rst

 Challenge work submission
 ===========================

-1. Lorem ipsum
+1. Read chapter nine of the textbook.
-2. Lorem ipsum
+2. Complete challenge work #6, on page 467 of the text.

 .. note::
-   Corresponds to challenge work #??, on page ??? of the text.
+   Corresponds to challenge work #6, on page 467 of the text.
 The instructions may say a short profile, but the course Brightspace says 2-3 paragraphs is sufficient.